Groups definable in partial differential fields with an automorphism: The isogeny result

+\item Recall that $G_1$ and $G_2$ are {\em definably isogenous} if there are definable subgroups $H_i$ of $G_i$ of finite index, finite normal subgroups $S_i$ of $H_i$ for $i=1,2$, and a definable isomorphism $H_1/S_1\to H_2/S_2$.

-\begin{defn} Let $G$ be a definable group.
-We say that $G$ is \emph{definably quasi-simple} if $G$ has no abelian subgroup of finite index and if whenever $H$ is a definable infinite subgroup of $G$ of infinite index, then its normaliser $N_G(H)$ has infinite index in $G$.
-We say that $G$ is {\em definably quasi-semi-simple} if $G$ has no abelian subgroup of finite index and if whenever $H$ is a definable infinite commutative subgroup of $G$ of infinite index, then its normaliser $N_G(H)$ has infinite index in $G$.
+\item We say that $G$ is \emph{definably quasi-simple} if $G$ has no definable abelian subgroup of finite index, and if whenever $H$ is a definable infinite subgroup of $G$ of infinite index, then its normaliser $N_G(H)$ has infinite index in $G$. \item We say that $G$ is {\em definably quasi-semi-simple} if whenever $H$ is a definable infinite abelian subgroup of $G$, then its normaliser $N_G(H)$ has infinite index in $G$, and if $G$ has no definable normal subgroup $N$ such that $G/N$ is definably isogenous to an infinite abelian group. \end{enumerate} \end{defn}